 In conclusion, Hon.
 Speaker, I would like to say that trees are of immense aesthetic and ornamental value.
-They protect the environment, they lighten up the streets, they act as our lungs and more so, they reduce the rising risks of the climatic change that we have.
+They protect the environment and they lighten up the streets, they act as our lungs and more so, they reduce the rising risks of the climatic change that we have.
 Hon.
-Speaker, it is my sole honor to ask this Hon.
-House to support this Motion that we may start to initiate this process of conserving and managing our trees for a greener Nairobi.
+Speaker, it is my sore honor to ask this Hon.
+House to support this motion that we may start to initiate this process of conserving and managing our trees for a greener Nairobi.
 Thank you very much, Hon.
 Speaker and I would like to call upon Hon.
-Akama to second this Motion.
+Akama to second this motion.
 Thank you.

 Hon.
-Jared Akama: Thank you, Hon.
-Speaker, I want to assure the House that I am not going into details as my colleague has done but simply to second this Motion.
-I would like to second the Motion from a layman's perspective, in the sense that as we grew up we were told that the trees are the lungs of the earth.
-What the trees do is simply to beautify the environment and that gives our people the strength and based on that I want to second and support this Motion.
+Nicholas Akama: Thank you, Hon.
+Speaker, I want to assure the House that I am not going into details as my colleague as done but simply to second this motion.
+I would like to second this motion from a very layman perspective, in the sense that as we grew up we were told that the trees are the lungs of the earth.
+The trees what they simply do is to beautify the environment and that gives our people the strength and based on that I want to second and support this motion.

-However, I just want to inform you that as we were growing up in the village and during the Moi era I was a little grown up and there was a motivation that we have a responsibility to take care of our trees.
+However, I just want to inform you something small because as we were going up in the village and during the Moi era I was a little grown up and there was a motivation that we have a responsibility to take care of our trees.
 We have the responsibility of ensuring that if we cut a tree we replace it with five or more.

-There is a reason why in Kisii land where I come from it is very green and today I want to give this House the secret of why it is ever raining and every green it is because we bought the concept of planting trees with a lot of seriousness.
+There is a reason why in Kisii land where I come from it is very green and today I want to give this House the secrete of the reason why it is ever raining and every green it is because we bought the concept of planting trees without a lot of seriousness.

 Today I am privileged to come from a Ward, where we also take the serious aspect of trees by virtue of work.
-Simply what this Motion tries to emphasize is that for us to return this City to its former glory because the City was known as "City under the Sun", a very green city, and a very healthy City to live in.
-However, with the rise of demand for housing and lack of seriousness in planning when developing the city is not proper planning.
-If you go to developed cities, they always emphasized that some parts of the city are conserved purposely for growing trees.
-This means that some areas in the city cannot be encroached.
+Simply what this motion tries to emphasize is that for us to return this City to its former glory because the City was known as "City under the Sun", a very green city, and a very health City to live in.
+However, with the rise of demand for housing and lack of seriousness in planning because there is something like tenderness, which we are developing that if the City has to look developed we need to have many buildings.
+That is not planning because if you go to developed Cities there have always emphasized that some parts of the city are conserved purposely for growing trees this means that some areas in the City cannot be touched.

-Take an example of Finland, which is the best country in terms of the environment in the world, because they took seriously the issues of logging.
-What they have done in their city because this Assembly will need to go for benchmarking and we will learn from them.
-What they have done is to ensure that some parts of the city can never be touched and what they do is to plant trees and conserving the trees.
-Why, because they want to ensure that the people are healthy and the earth is equally sustaining and therefore creating a sustainable city.
+Take an example of Finland, which is the best Country in terms of the environment in the world, because they took seriously the issues of logging.
+What they have done in their City because this Assembly will need to go for benchmarking and we will learn from them.
+What they have done is to ensure that some parts of the City can never be touched and what they do is to plant trees and conserving the trees.
+Why, because they want to ensure that the people are healthy and the earth is equally sustaining and therefore creating a sustainable City.